kristpykreme/pawfect/README.md

 ---------------------------

-`npm run dev` -> this command is to execute the react app. this will not connect to the server and datbase!!!! purely to see what ur website looks like
+`npm run dev` -> this command is to execute the react app. this will not connect to the server and database!!!! purely to see what ur website looks like

 `npm run build` -> this command will build the react app. dist folder in client directory will be created with the the react app inside. dont need to copy to the server because i auto made it copy to server with postbuild.cjs file